cjmet/InClass/README.md

 ## Code Kentucky - Software Development Module

+May 2024 Tuesday SD.
 This is the In-Class Demo Copy, where we are building a project ground up live in class.

 &nbsp;